Cynthia Calvillo: Ultimate Fighting Championship

 Calvillo was scheduled to face Cláudia Gadelha on December 7, 2019, at UFC on ESPN 7.
 However, on October 22, 2019, it was announced that Gadelha was forced to withdraw from the bout due to broken finger and torn ligament, and she was replaced by Marina Rodriguez.
 After three rounds of fighting, the bout ended with a majority draw.

 Calvillo was scheduled to face Antonina Shevchenko on April 25, 2020.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date.
 Instead Calvillo faced Jessica Eye on June 13, 2020 in the main event at UFC on ESPN: Eye vs. Calvillo.
 At the weigh-ins on June 12, Eye missed weight, weighing in at 126.25 pounds, a quarter pound over the non-title flyweight limit of 126 pounds.
 The bout proceeded as a catchweight bout and Eye was fined 25% of her purse.
 Calvillo won the fight via unanimous decision.

 Calvillo was expected to face Lauren Murphy on October 25, 2020, at UFC 254.
 However, Calvillo was forced to withdraw the bout for undisclosed reason and she was replaced by promotional newcomer Liliya Shakirova.

 Calvillo faced Katlyn Chookagian on November 21, 2020, at UFC 255.
 She lost the fight via unanimous decision.

 Calvillo faced Jéssica Andrade on September 25, 2021, at UFC 266.
 She lost the fight via technical knockout in round one.

 Calvillo faced Andrea Lee on November 13, 2021, at UFC Fight Night 197.
 Calvillo lost the fight via technical knockout when she opted not to continue after the second round.

 Calvillo was scheduled to face Nina Nunes on July 9, 2022, at UFC on ESPN 39.
 However, the day of the event, Nunes withdrew due to illness and the bout was canceled.
 The bout was rescheduled to August 13, 2022, on UFC on ESPN: Vera vs. Cruz.
 Calvillo lost the fight via split decision.

-Calvillo is scheduled to face Lupita Godinez on April 8, 2023 at UFC 287.
+Calvillo faced Lupita Godinez on April 8, 2023 at UFC 287.
+She lost the close bout via split decision.

+After her fifth loss in a row, she was released from the UFC.

+Despite being released early in the year, Calvillo was scheduled to face Elise Reed at UFC Fight Night 227 on September 16, 2023.
+However, Calvillo pulled out due to undisclosed reasons and was replaced by Iasmin Lucindo.

+Calvillo was scheduled face Piera Rodríguez on April 6, 2024, at UFC Fight Night 240.
+At the weigh-ins, Calvillo weighed in at 119 pounds, three pounds over the strawweight non-title fight limit.
+As a result, her bout with Piera Rodriguez was cancelled.
+After the bout cancellation, Calvillo was released from the UFC again.

+Post-UFC

+Calvillo faced Lisa Kyriacou in the main event on September 7, 2024 at "HEX Fight Series 32".
+She won the title via unanimous decision.

+On September 8, 2025, Calvillo announced her retirement from mixed martial arts competition.